 Your First Gala

-Many younger swimmers are likely to be taken to their first galas by car.
 If a swimmer intends to travel by coach to the gala, but return by car, it is essential that this is communicated to the Coach before the swimmer leaves the gala.

 Make sure that the swimmer has enough to drink, with small amounts of food to eat after warm up or between events.
 When the gala finishes it is essential that a meal is taken, so send it with the swimmer.
-The Club coach will usually stop on the return journey for some fast food, so send money if that is desirable.
+The Club coach may stop on the return journey for some fast food, so send money if that is desirable.

 At all day events, such as the County Championships, which might have a morning, afternoon and evening session, sophisticated meal planning is definitely required!
 It is suggested that you do not rely on the catering facilities at any pool.
 These can be very busy and may not have the selection that you would hope for.
 You may only have a short time window to take a meal and then allow for digestion before the next warm ups.
 If in any doubt take more than you need.